Walmart Canada to build its first fulfilment centre in Quebec

 Harden to construct the $100 million delivery hub that will service Walmart customers in Quebec and Atlantic Canada.

 Walmart Canada is investing $1 billion in its infrastructure this year as part of the retailer’s efforts to speed up and transform the business for its customers.
-A cornerstone of the investment includes more than $100 million earmarked for the building of a new high-tech sortable fulfillment centre near Montreal, in Vaudreuil-Dorion, Que., the first such centre for Walmart in the province.
+A cornerstone of the investment includes more than $100 million earmarked for the building of a new high-tech sortable fulfilment centre near Montreal, in Vaudreuil-Dorion, Que., the first such centre for Walmart in the province.

 The new facility, which will be built by Harden, a second-generation family-owned real-estate company that owns and operates commercial, residential and industrial properties in Quebec and Ontario, is currently slated to open in 2024.
 It will support Walmart’s in-store and online operations.

 “We are thrilled to partner with a brand and business as strong and reputable as Walmart,” said Tyler and Chris Harden, co-CEOs of Harden.
-“This state-of-the-art fulfillment centre is a true testament to their vision for the future of retailing and a long-term commitment to Vaudreuil and the province of Quebec as a growing hub.
+“This state-of-the-art fulfilment centre is a true testament to their vision for the future of retailing and a long-term commitment to Vaudreuil and the province of Quebec as a growing hub.
 We are proud to be executing the construction of this project on behalf of Walmart Canada, with our in-house construction team, and to add this asset to our portfolio.”

-The new fulfillment centre will be approximately 457,000 square feet and will serve as a delivery hub for millions of customer orders in Quebec and Atlantic Canada.
+The new fulfilment centre will be approximately 457,000 square feet and will serve as a delivery hub for millions of customer orders in Quebec and Atlantic Canada.
 The facility will be powered by cutting-edge logistics technology and will be capable of shipping 20 million items annually from the facility to local customers.

 The facility will create approximately 225 new jobs in Quebec, in addition to the construction and engineering jobs.